Band-gap reduction and band alignments of dilute bismide III--V alloys: Introduction

 Fabricating thin films of III--(V, Bi) dilute alloys with high structural quality remains quite challenging.
 The atomic size mismatch of P, As, and even Sb vs Bi is large (Table~\ref{table1}); the bonding strength between the group-III metals (Al, Ga, and In) and Bi is much weaker compared to those with P, As, and Sb; and the vapor pressure of Bi is quite low, so that Bi atoms tend to float to the surface and evaporate even using low temperatures in the thin-film deposition \cite{Vardar2013, Ludewig2015}.
 These factors combine to severely limit the solubility of Bi in III--Vs \cite{Ma1991, Yoshimoto2003, Lu2009, Devenson2012}.
 Still, GaAs$_{1-x}$Bi$_x$ \cite{Verma2001, Oe2002, Tixier2003, Lu2008, Lu2009}, InGaAs$_{1-x}$Bi$_x$ \cite{ Feng2005,Devenson2012}, GaSb$_{1-x}$Bi$_x$ \cite{Das2012}, InAs$_{1-x}$Bi$_x$ \cite{Ma1991, Okamoto1999, Verma2001} and InSb$_{1-x}$Bi$_x$ \cite{Wagner2001} with dilute amounts of Bi have been demonstrated.
 Of crucial importance is how the electronic structure of these dilute alloys differ from that of the III--V parent compounds, meaning not only the band gap and the spin-orbit splitting but also the absolute position of the valence-band maximum (VBM) and the conduction-band minimum (CBM).
 Knowing this set of parameters is essential for many semiconductor device designs.

-A simple model has been proposed to explain the effects of adding small amounts of Bi to III--Vs. In analogy to the band anticrossing model used to explain the effects of low concentrations of N in GaAs, where a large band-gap reduction was observed and attributed to changes in the conduction band \cite{Shan1999}, the valence-band anti-crossing model (VBAC) has been proposed to explain the effects of Bi in III--Vs \cite{Broderick2012, Deng2010, Zide2013, Alberi2007}.
+A simple model has been proposed to explain the effects of adding small amounts of Bi to III--Vs. In analogy to the band anticrossing model (BAC) used to explain the electronic structure of dilute (In,Ga)As$_{1-x}$N$_x$ alloys, where a large band-gap reduction was observed and attributed to changes in the conduction band \cite{Shan1999}, the valence-band anti-crossing model (VBAC) has been proposed to explain the effects of Bi in III--Vs \cite{Broderick2012, Deng2010, Zide2013, Alberi2007}.
 In this case, it is assumed that Bi in III--Vs only affects the top of the valence band, leaving the conduction band unchanged.
 The band-gap reduction is then solely attributed to a lift in the VBM caused by the interaction between the supposedly lower-lying and localized Bi 6$p$ states and the higher-lying VBM of the III--Vs. One of the problems with this simple model is that if we consider the ionization energies (IE) of the group-V atoms (see Table~\ref{table1}), the energy of the valence $p$ orbitals follows the ordering $\epsilon [\mathrm{P}(3p)] < \epsilon [\mathrm{As}(4p)] < \epsilon [\mathrm{Sb}(5p)] < \epsilon [\mathrm{Bi}(6p)]$, which is consistent with the trends for the natural valence-band offsets between the III--V semiconductors where the VBM increases (ionization potential (IP) decreases) for the III--V compounds from P, As, to Sb \cite{Wei1998, VandeWalle2003, Oba2014}.
 Therefore, we would expect the Bi $p$ bands to lie higher in energy than the Sb, As, and P $p$ bands in these III--V compound semiconductors.